krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-Intuitively, when a system property has a "time-value," the presence calculus offers tools to frame decisions in terms of managing that property's accumulation over time.
+Intuitively, when a system property has a "time-value," the presence calculus offers tools to frame decisions in terms of managing that property's accumulation over time and timescales.
 We categorize signals into those we want to accumulate (e.g., revenue, profits, satisfied customers) and those we want to constrain (e.g., costs, risks, debts, delays).